-272 Supplies. - Fuel oil and diesel fuel are available by barge, tanker truck, at the various oil company wharves or at wharves fitted with oil pipelines.
+270 Supplies. - Fuel oil and diesel fuel are available by barge, tanker truck, at the various oil company wharves or at wharves fitted with oil pipelines.
 Lubricating oils are also available from various oil companies.
 Water is available at most berths and delivery is available by barge.
 There is a wide range of provisions available as well as deck and engine stores.
-273 Port services. - The St. Lawrence Seaway

-Management Corporation owns a self-propelled 250 t capacity floating crane, VMS Hercule, which is available for commercial lifts within the port.
+271 Port services. - The St. Lawrence Seaway Management Corporation owns a self-propelled 250 t capacity floating crane.
+VMS Hercule which is available for capacity floating crane, VMS Hercule, which is available for commercial lifts within the port.
 There are other cranes of various types and capacities available.

-274 Except for passenger ships, vessels normally use their own gangways or accommodation ladders.
+272 Except for passenger ships, vessels normally use their own gangways or accommodation ladders.
 Assistance with line handling is available for docking and departing.
 Linesmen are not normally required for running lines, however these services are available if required.